 Ranikhet is well connected to other parts of the country by air, rail, and road.

 The region experiences moderate climate throughout the year.
-The summer season is considered ideal to explore this beautiful destination.
-Travellers can also visit here during monsoons as the climate remains pleasant during this time.
+The summer season is considered to be ideal to explore this beautiful destination.
+Travellers can also visit here during monsoons, as the climate remains pleasant during this time.